-Along with over production of this harmful bacteria, IMT (vascular intima-media thickness) also increased.
+Along with the overproduction of this harmful bacteria, IMT (vascular intima-media thickness) also increased.
 High IMT can lead to cardiovascular issues, and the #1 top offender is atherosclerosis.
 (Clogged arteries from built-up plaque).
-With heart disease accounting of 1 in 4 American deaths, we can not afford to increase our chances of cardiovascular problems.
+With heart disease accounting for 1 in 4 American deaths, we can not afford to increase our chances of cardiovascular problems.

 We have trillions of microorganisms in our gut, so caring enough to ingest the right things to support a biodiverse culture is a priority.
 Our gut bacteria is often called our second brain.
-It affects our moods, behaviors, and food-cravings.
+It affects our moods, behaviours, and food cravings.

 How much is too much?

-Studies undertaken in Bangladesh, may be a bit too scary.
+Studies were undertaken in Bangladesh, maybe a bit too scary.
 There, the level of arsenic in drinking water is five times higher than levels in the US.
 The problem lies in the fact that researchers have not yet discovered the cut-off point: where our gut microbiome ceases being affected by arsenic levels in tap water.